NuclearGandhi/technion_second_brain/Technion/PSM1/PSM1_008 Simple Linear Regression and Correlation.md

 >This simplifies to: $15.0585 < y_0 < 28.7464$

 ![[{E1B5A9E7-29EB-44DB-9C89-4CD45DA9DE1F}.png|bookhue|600]]
->Comparison of confidence intervals for the mean response and prediction intervals for individual responses. [[PSM1_000 00340058 Probability and Statistics for Mechanical Engineers#Bibliography|(Walpole et al., 2017)]].
+>Confidence and prediction intervals for the chemical oxygen demand reduction data; inside bands indicate the confidence limits for the mean responses and outside bands indicate the prediction limits for the future responses. [[PSM1_000 00340058 Probability and Statistics for Mechanical Engineers#Bibliography|(Walpole et al., 2017)]].

 ## Key Differences Between Confidence and Prediction Intervals